stwe/MDCII/README.md

 On my Debian testing system (bookworm) the Conan profile currently looks like this:

-**The conf section should look like this so that missing packages are automatically installed.
+**Note: The [conf] section should look like this so that missing packages are automatically installed.
 Conan will then ask for the password.**

 ```txt
 [settings]